xamweil/research-software-development/README.md

 ## Prerequisites
 To make the best out of the material of this module, you will need:
-* Basic Python programming and applying it to your work on a regular basis
+* Basic Python programming and applying it to your work on a regular basis.
+  If you want to learn more about Python programming we recommend studying [this material](https://datacarpentry.org/python-ecology-lesson/)
 * Basic understanding of the command line interface (shell).
   If you want to learn about it, we recommend studying [this material](https://swcarpentry.github.io/shell-novice/)